Join the Sustainable Optoelectronics Research Group

 Until vacancy is filled.

-4. PhD Studentship in Wide-Bandgap Perovskites for Energy Harvesting and Clean Fuels
+4. PhD Opportunity in Wide-Bandgap Perovskites for Energy Harvesting and Clean Fuels

-We are excited to announce a PhD studentship focused on harnessing wide-bandgap perovskites for energy harvesting and clean fuels.
+We are seeking candidates for a PhD opportunity focused on harnessing wide-bandgap perovskites for energy harvesting and clean fuels.
 The position is embedded within our dynamic Sustainable Optoelectronics Research Group, led by Prof. Vincenzo Pecunia, at the School of Sustainable Energy Engineering, Simon Fraser University (Canada).
 Our Group is at the forefront of research in perovskites and other printable semiconductors, with the goal of gaining insights into and engineering their photoelectronic properties to enhance the performance of solar cells and optoelectronic devices.

 In this project, we aim to develop wide-bandgap perovskites for integration in photovoltaic devices for energy harvesting and clean fuel production.

-While researching at the Sustainable Optoelectronics Research Group, you will pursue a PhD in Sustainable Energy Engineering, equipping you with the expertise needed to address the world’s most pressing sustainability challenges.
+While researching at the Sustainable Optoelectronics Research Group, you would pursue a PhD in Sustainable Energy Engineering, equipping you with the expertise needed to address the world’s most pressing sustainability challenges.

 Key Application Requirements: